luiscoco/Scala_from_zero_to_hero/README.md

 https://www.scala-sbt.org/download.html

-1. Introducción al lenguaje Scala.
+## Introducción al lenguaje Scala.

+Scala is a powerful programming language that seamlessly combines object-oriented and functional programming paradigms.
+Here's a brief introduction:

+### Origin:

+Scala, short for "scalable language," was created by Martin Odersky and first released in 2003.

+It was designed to be concise, elegant, and to address some limitations of Java.

+### Object-Oriented and Functional:

+Scala is a pure object-oriented language in the sense that every value is an object.

+It also incorporates functional programming concepts, allowing developers to write clean and modular code.

+### Conciseness:

+One of Scala's strengths is its conciseness.
+It reduces boilerplate code, making it more expressive and readable.

+It's often praised for striking a good balance between brevity and clarity.

+### Type System:

+Scala has a strong, static type system, which helps catch errors at compile-time rather than runtime.

+It also features type inference, allowing developers to omit certain type annotations.

+### Interoperability:

+Scala is designed to be fully interoperable with Java.
+This means you can use Java libraries seamlessly in Scala code, and vice versa.
+Existing Java codebases can gradually adopt Scala.

+### Immutability:

+Immutability is encouraged in Scala, contributing to a functional programming style.

+Immutable data structures and immutability by default are key principles in functional programming that Scala embraces.

+### Pattern Matching:

+Scala includes powerful pattern matching capabilities, which simplifies complex conditional statements and enhances code clarity.

+### Concurrency:

+Scala supports actor-based concurrency model, inspired by Erlang.

+This makes it well-suited for developing concurrent and distributed systems.

+### Scalability:

+Scala is designed to be scalable, not just in terms of codebase size but also in supporting parallel and distributed computing.

+It can be used for small scripts as well as large systems.

+### Tooling:

+Scala has a rich set of development tools, including an interactive shell (REPL), build tools like sbt, and support in popular IDEs like IntelliJ IDEA and Eclipse.

+In summary, Scala is a versatile language that brings together the best of both object-oriented and functional programming worlds.

+Its interoperability with Java and focus on conciseness make it a compelling choice for a wide range of applications.

-2. Diferencias básicas con Java.
+## 2. Diferencias básicas con Java.

-3. Un recorrido por la página web de Scala.
+## 3. Un recorrido por la página web de Scala.

-4. Tipos de descarga del software de Scala.
+## 4. Tipos de descarga del software de Scala.

-5. Instalación manual.
+## 5. Instalación manual.

-6. Instalación de IntelliJ Idea (Commnunity version).
+## 6. Instalación de IntelliJ Idea (Commnunity version).

-7. Ejemplo.
+## 7. Ejemplo.
 Crear un proyecto de IntelliJ.

 8. Introducción a REPL.
 Herramienta en modo comando.